-- High school diplomas and grade 12 transcripts obtained abroad must be attested by: - I. Ministry of Education of the country of study - 2.
+- o High school diplomas and grade 12 transcripts obtained abroad must be attested by: - 1.
+Ministry of Education of the country of study - 2.
 Ministry of Foreign Affairs of the country of study - 3.
 U.A.E.
+Embassy in the country of study

+OR

-Embassy in the country of study - OR - I. Ministry of Education of the country of study - 2.
+- 1. Ministry of Education of the country of study - 2.
 Embassy of the country of study in the U.A.E. - 3.
 U.A.E.
-Ministry of Foreign Affairs
+Ministry of Foreign Affairs - Equivalency letter is also required from U.A.E.
+Ministry of Education for all students.